KostivArr/KostivArr.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: "About"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a third year undergraduate student in the department of Mathematics in Fudan University.
-My intereste lies in Probability Theory and Tennis.
+Hi!
+I am a fourth year undergraduate student in the department of Mathematics in Fudan University.
+My research intereste lies in optimization and statistics.